jamathews/audible-cli/README.md

     - [Windows onefile](https://github.com/mkb79/audible-cli/releases/latest/download/audible_win.zip)
     - [Windows onedir](https://github.com/mkb79/audible-cli/releases/latest/download/audible_win_dir.zip)

-On every execution, the binary code must be extracted.
-On Windows machines this can result in a long start time.
-If you use `audible-cli` often, I would prefer the `directory` package for Windows!
+> The code of onfile binaries is extracted on every execution.
+This can result in a long start
+> time, especially on Windows machines.
+Using the onedir binaries is the preferred way in that cases.

-### Creating executables on your own
+### Creating standalone binary

-You can create them yourself this way
+A standalone binary can be creates this way:

 ```shell